anuraghazra/github-readme-stats/readme.md

 ### Themes

-With inbuilt themes you can customize the look of the card without doing any [manual customization](#customization).
+With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization).

 Use `?theme=THEME_NAME` parameter like so :-